michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

         self.task_future.borrow_mut().poll(&mut context);
     }

-    /// Crates a new task and places it onto the executor's event loop by pushing onto the passed
+    /// Creates a new task and places it onto the executor's event loop by pushing onto the passed
     /// `executor_queue`.
     pub(crate) fn spawn<F>(future: F, executor_queue: &ConcurrentQueue<Arc<Task<'a>>>)
     where
         F: Future<Output = ()> + 'a,
     {
         // Safety(clippy::arc_with_non_send_sync): it is safe for `Task` to not be Send + Sync,
-        // because it will only ever mutated (polled) from a single thread (the thread the executor
+        // because it will only ever be mutated (polled) from a single thread (the thread the executor
         // is on).
 It still needs to be wrapped in an `Arc`, however, for following reasons:
         //
         // This task implements `Waker` by means of the RawWakerVTable struct formed in the